simonmullaney/FixedPriceStake/README.md

-#FixedPriceStake
+# FixedPriceStake

 Using a platform of your choice, build a smart contract that will be used to sell an asset to multiple parties.
 More specifically, the contract needs to allow anyone to set up an object with a fixed “price” that other users can then “purchase” stakes in.
 Once a purchase is initiated, the owner of the object receives funds, while the buyer gets stakes.
 The stakes are stored in the contract and are not transferable further.

 ## Prerequisites

-Prerequisites for this project include: Node.js NPM and Hardhat
+Prerequisites for this project include: Node.js, NPM and Hardhat

 ## Installation